DevChagrins/polished-amethyst/README.md

     <li> <!-- -------------------------- li -------------------------- -->
       <h3>Customizable margins and rounded corners</h3>
       <p>
-        As of v1.3.0, you can now customize Amethyst's spacing and corner roundness properties!
+        As of v1.0.0, you can now customize Amethyst's spacing and corner roundness properties!
 Simply head over to your Quick CSS, paste the following CSS into it, then adjust each of the `VALUE`s to your likings:
       </p>
       <pre><code>:root { <!-- I'm sorry you have to see this monstrosity -->
   --amethyst-margin: `VALUE`px; /* Default spacing: 4px */
   --amethyst-radius: `VALUE`px; /* Default roundness: 10px */
 }</code></pre>
       <details>
-        <summary>Here's what Amethyst looks like with the margin property set to `8px` and the radius property to `0px`:</summary>
+        <summary>Here's what Polished Amethyst looks like with the margin property set to `8px` and the radius property to `0px`:</summary>
         <img src="https://github.com/spinfish/images/blob/master/amethyst/preview_margin_8px_radius_0px.png">
       </details>
     </li>